duytq94/cross-platform-how-it-works/README.md

 ## Preamble
 Have you ever wondered why
-- Flutter and React Native can build apps for both Android and iOS.
+- Flutter and React Native (RN) can build apps for both Android and iOS.
 - Supporting "hot reload" to quickly show affected code changes.
 - Their performance is still a bit slower than native.
-- You've read comparisons and heard someone say that Flutter has the same performance as native because its code is compiled to native code, RN has less performance because it has to go through a bridge.
+- You've read comparisons and heard someone say that Flutter has the same performance as native because its code is compiled to native code, React Native has less performance because it has to go through a bridge.

 To make clear the above questions, we will go through their architecture and compilation process.